 Description:

 I have been a member of the Zeta Beta Tau fraternity at KU since my freshman year of attending school in Kansas.
-The Chapter has a wonderful outreach within the community and having the opportunity to work as Operations Director, as well as serve in the risk management committee during my time as member allowed me to grow the chapter with my fellow leaders, to double in size as a chapter and achieve the permit and raise 75,000 dollars in funding to build a house on campus.
-I have been a part of numerous volunteering opportunities sponsored by the chapter and have worked extensively to help make the organization well rounded and reputable within the community at KU.
+The Chapter has a wonderful outreach within the community and having the opportunity to work as Operations Director, as well as serve in the risk management committee during my time as a member allowed me to grow the chapter with my fellow leaders, to double in size as a chapter and achieve the permit and raise 75,000 dollars in funding to build a house on campus.
+I have been a part of numerous volunteering opportunities sponsored by the chapter and have worked extensively to help make the organization well-rounded and reputable within the community at KU.

 AMCAS Work and Activities Example #36